zbrandt/resume/rendercv_output/Zachary_Brandt_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Co-developed a mobile recommerce platform with instant sales for college students],[Guided team application through the SkyDeck Accelerator Program to pitch to investors],)
+    #v(design-highlights-top-margin);#highlights([Co-developed a mobile recommerce platform using Django, Redis with instant sales for college students],[Guided team application through the SkyDeck Accelerator Program to pitch to investors],)
   ],
 )